LDME™ Training – Developmental Music Education™ and Doogri Method Training

-The Developmental Music Education™ (LDME™) 3-semester training program is a professional certification program which is conducted by the Doogri Institute in colleges in the United States, and available globally.
-Graduates of the program may take the exam to earn their license to practice as a Developmental Music Educator™, and teach piano to students with a special need with the evidence-based Doogri Method®.
+The Developmental Music Education® (LDME®) training program is a professional certification program which is designed by the Doogri Institute in colleges in the United States, and available globally.
+Graduates of the program may earn their license to practice as a Developmental Music Educator®, and teach piano to students with a special need with the evidence-based Doogri Method®.

-FASFA federail-aid affiliate universities schedule the fundamentals (101), seminar (102), and practicum (103) at 1 semester in length each.
-The concentrated teaching in this 3-semester program is intended for piano teachers, music therapists, and music professionals with a serious interest in pedagogy informed by neurological development.
+The concentrated teaching in this program is intended for piano teachers, music therapists, and music professionals with a serious interest in pedagogy informed by neurological development.
+A complete curriculum is made available to our LDMEs to start a private practice from our material.

 A course for professionals is offered each semester (spring, summer & fall).
 Trainees are in a cohort comprised of qualified professionals who learn as a class.
 Admission is specifically requiring transcripts of a 4-year music degree, or transcripts for those in their penultimate (3rd) year as a music major.
-The training focuses heavily on the tools necessary for a global private practice catering to piano students will special needs, with the potential for for a professional career.
+The training focuses heavily on the tools necessary for a global private practice catering to autistic students, and makes a significant investment for a self-employed professional career.

 The training course is for educational purposes only and is meant to introduce the methodology and implementation of the Doogri Method®.
 Attendees that complete this course are not permitted to conduct their own training or hold workshops or presentations on the method.